This post may contain affiliate links. Read the full disclosure here.

 So check your plants often and spray with neem oil as a preventative.

-Where do house plant pests come from?
+Where do houseplant pests come from?

-Realistically we can assume they come either on plants we’ve bought or in the soil of new plants.
+They come either on plants we’ve bought or in the soil of new plants.

 Do check your plants when you buy them – especially if you buy plants from the reduced section.
 Often the rather sad, yellowing reduced plants have simply been overwatered, but always check.